 As with other aerosol sprays, it requires a ventilated area for safe use.
 Aerosols aren’t great for the environment.
 In general, rattle cans have more limited use than compared with polyurethane-based primers, which come in larger volume bottle for less cost.

-The Vallejo Surface Primer sells for $16 and worth every penny!
+The Vallejo Surface Primer sells for $16-20 and worth every penny!
 This is my favorite primer for most miniature and modeling jobs.
 I use this as both a brush-on primer or thinned out with water (usually) for use in an airbrush.
+Here’s in my full in-depth review of the Vallejo Surface Primer applied with an airbrush or a regular brush.

 For the price, a single bottle has lasted me hundreds of models.
 No kidding.
 As an airbrush-able primer it sprays really well in thin coats.
 It dries fast and auto-smooths on the surface of both plastic and pewter miniatures.
 Because of how thin I’m able to apply this primer, it helps retain details while also smoothing out small imperfections.